ChampManZ/DisneyPlusRipOff/README.md

-# DisneyPlusRipOff
+# Disney+ Rip-Off
-Just for fun.
+This is a static webpage create just for fun between me and my high school friends.